Accrual Principle

 This method gives a more accurate picture of a company's recent financial position by showing the current cash inflows or outflows combined with future expected cash inflows or outflows.

-The accrual accounting principle recognizes revenues, expenses, gains, losses, and the corresponding increase or decrease in assets and liabilities, during the transaction period.
+The accrual accounting principle recognizes revenues, expenses, gains, and losses, as well as the corresponding increase or decrease in assets and liabilities, during the transaction period.

 Recognition formally records a business transaction or event in an entity's financial accounting records.
-Realization converts non-cash resources and rights into money through converting claims to cash or selling an asset for cash.
+Realization converts non-cash resources and rights into money by converting claims to cash or selling an asset for cash.

 Recognition is the process of recording a business transaction.
 It establishes the completion of the earning process and is synonymous with cash inflow or cash outflow.